Resources Available for Families

 Special Needs Adoption Tax Credit

-Washington Information Network 2-1-1 - Search an online directory of health and human service programs to find resources like food banks (food pantries), emergency shelters, transportation, health clinics, rent or utilities assistance, legal help, and many more.
+Washington Information Network 2-1-1 - Find things like food banks, shelters, transportation, health clinics, rent or utilities assistance, legal help, and more.

 Health Care & Medical